A Simple Yet Effective Detection Method

-Dot blots are very similar to Western blots in that they involve the use of antibodies to identify a protein that has been bound to a membrane.
-They do not however require electrophoretic protein separation on a gel; the test sample is simply spotted on to the membrane and then detected.
+Dot blots are very similar to Western blots in that they involve the use of antibodies to identify a protein that has bound to a membrane.
+However, they do not require electrophoretic protein separation on a gel as the test sample is simply spotted on to the membrane and then detected.

 - The protein is spotted on to a nitrocellulose or PVDF membrane, for example using a low-volume pipette or a pin tool

 - The membrane is washed to remove unbound antibody